-- For best results, clean oven immediately after the cycle is complete.
+- Opening oven door during Steam Clean cycle prevents the water from reaching the temperature needed to clean. - For best results, clean oven immediately after the cycle is complete.
 Steam clean works best for soils on the oven bottom. - Place a paper towel or cloth in front of the oven to capture any water that may spill while wiping out. - A non abrasive scouring pad, stainless steel sponge, plastic scraper, or eraser style cleaning pad (without cleaner) can be used for difficult soils.
-Moisten pads with water before use. - Do not leave the residual water in the oven for any length of time. - Some condensation or water vapor may appear close to the oven vent.
+Moisten pads with water before - Do not leave the residual water in the oven for any length of time. - Some condensation or water vapor may appear close to the oven vent.
 This is normal.
 The oven gasket may become damp; do not wipe dry. - Local water sources often contain minerals (hard water).
-If hard water deposits occur, wipe cavity with a 50/50 solution of water and vinegar or 50/50 solution of lemon juice and water. - Steam Clean cannot be programmed with a delay start. - If Steam Clean results are not satisfactory, run a Self Clean.
-See "Self Clean" on page 34.
+If hard water deposits occur, wipe cavity with a 50/50 solution of water and vinegar or 50/50 solution of lemon juice and water. - Steam clean cannot be programmed with a delay start. - If Steam Clean results are not satisfactory, run a Self Clean.